SoukainaSabbaji/ssabbaji/README.md

 ### check this 🤡 out

-My name's Soukaina , currently a software engineering student in 1337 khouribga (42 network), graphic designer , digital artist .
+My name's Soukaina , currently a software engineering student at 1337 khouribga (42 network), graphic designer , digital artist .
 Also trying to figure out how much time its gonna take me before i give up on gamedev , i hate .DS_Store files with passion

 ### - My socials